Hopfensaft/yelpcamp/README.md

 Yelp-like webapp for campsites!

-Demopage using some Express and NodeJS on a MongoDB database. sign-up is required for editing and comments.
+Demopage using some Express and NodeJS on a MongoDB database.
+The frontend is mainly powered by Bootstrap 4.
+Sign-up is required for editing and comments.

-still very much work in progress.
+Still very much work in progress.